kellifeeser/ksu-paired-amplicon-workflow/docs/github_F1_vs_nonF1.md

 ```

 <table class="table table-striped table-hover" style="font-size: 10px; width: auto !important; margin-left: auto; margin-right: auto;">
 <caption style="font-size: initial !important;">(\#tab:fig1-summary-table)(\#tab:fig1-summary-table)Table 1.
-Summary statistics for spatial distances within F1 and non-F1 groups.
+Summary statistics for pairwise spatial distances (in km) within F1 and non-F1 groups.
-      We compared group means using a t-test or Wilcoxon test based on normality and variance homogeneity.
+      We compared group means using a Wilcoxon test based on normality and variance homogeneity.
       Medians were compared using Mood’s median test.
       Variance was tested using Levene’s test.
       We investigated effect size using Cohen’s d (Cohens_d) and the log-response ratio (Log_Response_Ratio), each with 95% bootstrapped confidence intervals.